Label: AFM Records

 Earlier in the year we shared a simple promo of the upcoming album which drew the attention of numerous of our readers that had them compelled to speak up about how tasteless the cover art of Sexorcism is.
 We knew this would test a number of our readers and we expected a number of angry responses.
 I’ve personally followed Lordi for a number of years and through all of the shock and discomfort, I still see the artistic expression in what Mr. Lordi puts forth with each release.
 Do I like everything I see, no. But, I haven’t turned my back on the uncomfortable content either and have instead taken a deeper look and listen into what’s been done within this new release.

 I can start by saying, that this album is not for those who can’t handle overly graphic sexual content, extreme adult topics or victims of sexual abuse who are still working through their trauma.
 This album is also NOT for kids under the legal age of consent.
 This album is exactly what Tipper Gore had in mind when she lobbied for “Parental Advisory” labels to be affixed onto albums with extreme adult content.
-This album could have easily been released via PornHub, simply based on the content alone and might well be if they take their music videos to the extreme like Rammstein has in the past.
+This album could have easily been released via an adult website such as PornHub or porn7.xxx, simply based on the content alone and might well be if they take their music videos to the extreme like Rammstein has in the past.

 Taking a listen from an artistic expression view and knowing that Mr. Lordi has a deep love for the shock and horror, no different from any author writing slasher flicks, one would know that he’s out to top anything he’s previously written before.
 In that sense, he’s done just that with the new album.
 The lyrics are horrifying, disgusting, shocking and in bad taste.
 Exactly what Mr. Lordi set out to do and probably a high compliment in his book.
 The instrumental music is creative, packed with awesome riffs, filled with tons of keyboards, great guitar solos and beats that give the album momentum.